stackery/demo-conditional-examples/README.md

 ### Example Use Case

-An existing stack deployed to the "prod" environment includes an SNS publish/subscribe topic related to production create, update, and delete messages.
+An existing stack deployed to the __Prod__ Environment includes an SNS publish/subscribe topic related to production create, update, and delete messages.

 Chris is tasked with creating a new service called MicroService25 that needs to:

-  a) subscribe to a newly provisioned "chris" SNS topic when deployed to the "chris" environment
+  a) subscribe to a newly provisioned SNS topic when deployed to the __Chris__ Environment

-  b) subscribe to an existing "prod" SNS topic when deployed to prod
+  b) subscribe to an existing SNS topic when deployed to __Prod__ Environment

 ## Condition Functions